Warning: The NCBI web site requires JavaScript to function. more...

 Progressive external ophthalmoplegia with mitochondrial DNA deletions, autosomal dominant 3

 Progressive external ophthalmoplegia is characterized by multiple mitochondrial DNA deletions in skeletal muscle.
 The most common clinical features include adult onset of weakness of the external eye muscles and exercise intolerance.
 Patients with C10ORF2-linked adPEO may have other clinical features including proximal muscle weakness, ataxia, peripheral neuropathy, cardiomyopathy, cataracts, depression, and endocrine abnormalities (summary by Fratter et al., 2010).
 For a general phenotypic description and a discussion of genetic heterogeneity of autosomal dominant progressive external ophthalmoplegia, see PEOA1 (157640).
-PEO caused by mutations in the POLG gene (174763) are associated with more complicated phenotypes than those forms caused by mutations in the SLC25A4 (103220) or C10ORF2 genes (Lamantea et al., 2002). [from OMIM]
+PEO caused by mutations in the POLG gene (174763) is associated with more complicated phenotypes than PEO caused by mutations in the SLC25A4 (103220) or C10ORF2 genes (Lamantea et al., 2002). [from OMIM]

 Progressive external ophthalmoplegia with mitochondrial DNA deletions, autosomal dominant 5